NBISweden/aMeta/README.md

         cd -
         conda deactivate

+### MatExtract takes a lot of time and looks frozen.

+You are probably running aMeta (or at least some jobs from aMeta) on nodes without internet connection.
+If this is the case, you have to manually download and provide NCBI taxonomy for MaltExtract, i.e. `ncbi.map` and `ncbi.tre` files, from here `https://github.com/husonlab/megan-ce/tree/master/src/megan/resources/files` and place them to `resources/ncbi`.

 ### I get a "No validator found" message, should I be worried?

 Short answer: no, you do not need to be worried about purple snakemake warning text.
 Only red messages indicate an error and should be investigated.